kortemaki/llmsys_f25_hw1/README.md

 ```
 minitorch/                  # The minitorch source code
     cuda_kernel_ops.py      # Connects Tensor backend with the CUDA kernels
-                              (problem 2)
+                              (integrated with each problem)
 src/
-    combine.cu              # CUDA kernels implementation (Problem 1, 2, 3, 4)
+    combine.cu              # CUDA kernels implementation (Problems 1-4)
 ```

-## Problem 1: Map Operation CUDA Kernel (10 points)
+## Problem 1: Map Operation CUDA Kernel + Integration (12.5 points)

-Implement the CUDA kernel for element-wise map operations.
+Implement the CUDA kernel for element-wise map operations and integrate it with the MiniTorch framework.
 The map operation applies a unary function to every element of an input tensor, producing a new tensor with the same shape.
 For example, applying `f(x) = x²` to tensor `[1, 2, 3]` yields `[1, 4, 9]`.

+**Note**: Be sure to check out the CUDA examples in [lecture 3 slides](https://llmsystem.github.io/llmsystem2025spring/assets/files/llmsys-03-gpu-programming2-4075ed5f62b3601db6bbe1991e5980c0.pdf) and the [cuda accelaration examples](https://github.com/llmsystem/llmsys_code_examples/tree/main/cuda_acceleration_demo)!

 The places where you need to fill in your code are highlighted with `BEGIN ASSIGN2_1` and `END ASSIGN2_1`

-**Note**: Be sure to check out the CUDA examples in [lecture 3 slides](https://llmsystem.github.io/llmsystem2025spring/assets/files/llmsys-03-gpu-programming2-4075ed5f62b3601db6bbe1991e5980c0.pdf) and the [cuda accelaration examples](https://github.com/llmsystem/llmsys_code_examples/tree/main/cuda_acceleration_demo)!

-### 1. Implement mapKernel

 Implement the CUDA kernel for map operations in `src/combine.cu`.
 The map operation applies a function element-wise to a tensor.